alinex/node-alinex/src/doc/filestructure.md

 This stage contains the following directories:

     bin           // executable files
-    src           // source code
+      develop     // scripts which only be needed in development src           // source code
       doc         // general documentation which won't belong to any specific file test          // test data and test suites data        // test data
       mocha       // mocha test suites
-    var           // data and code which maybe changed in installation src         // original data, will be overriden on update
+    var           // data and code which maybe changed in installation src         // original data, will be overridden on update

-The source code resides in the `src` dir and will be copied/compiled into `lib` to run.
+The source code resides in the `src` folder and will be copied/compiled into `lib` to run.
 This step is done on prepublication of package.